naveedn/naveed-website/content/posts/2020-03-13-evaluating-the-alternatives-to-the-leetcode-style-interview.md

 * **Communication / Behavioral**: Is this person effective at explaining what they are thinking about, and describing a solution that can be understood by others?
 * **Attitude / Demeanor**: Is this person a brilliant jerk?
 Are they stand-offish?
 Cocky?
 Are they independent?
 Are they low-energy?
 Is this someone I can see myself working with?
 Does their values align with our company credos?

-OK, so now that we've gotten that taken care of, let's look at some alternatives in practice today.
+OK, so now that we've gotten that taken care of, let's look at some alternatives in practice today: Take-Home Assessments, Behavioral & System Design (only), and [Pragmatic Practicals](https://www.naveed.dev/posts/leetcode-alternatives-compared#alternative-3-the-pragmatic-practical).

 ## Alternative #1: Take-Home Assessments